Warning over future of British Steel as it cuts jobs

 Unions have warned on the future of UK steelmaking after British Steel announced it will shut its coking ovens in Scunthorpe and cut up to 260 jobs.

-The Chinese-owned firm blamed an "unprecedented" rise in running costs and demands to be greener.
+The Chinese-owned firm blamed an "unprecedented" rise in energy costs and demands to be greener.

 The biggest steelworkers' union said the cuts could have a "catastrophic impact" on steel production in the UK.

-Coking ovens turn coal into coke which burns at the higher temperature needed for blast furnaces to make steel.
+Coking ovens turn coal into coke which burns at the higher temperature needed for furnaces used in steel production.

-The closure of the ovens, which means British Steel will import coke, has been seen as a concerning indicator about the health and future of the UK steel industry.
+The closure of the ovens at its Scunthorpe headquarters, which means British Steel will import coke, has been seen as a concerning indicator about the health and future of the UK steel industry.

+The government said the decision by British Steel was "very disappointing" while negotiations were ongoing with the sector over funding support.

 British Steel currently employs around 4,200 workers in the UK and is owned by Chinese company Jingye.

+Making steel requires a lot of energy, and with prices soaring in recent months, the costs of making the metal have also gone up.

-It said it had seen its bills for energy and carbon increase by £190m last year, alongside an "unprecedented rise in operating costs, surging inflation and the need to improve environmental performance".
+The company said its energy bills and carbon-offsetting costs increased by £190m last year and "decisive action" was needed.

-It said "decisive action" was needed as its coke ovens were "reaching the end of their operational life", and that closing them would "bring environmental benefits including reductions in emissions to air and water".
+It added that its coke ovens were "reaching the end of their operational life" and that closing them would "bring environmental benefits including reductions in emissions to air and water".

 'Come clean'

-Alun Davies, national officer of the Community Trade Union, which represents steelworkers, said the union would "not accept redundancies" and added "nothing is off the table when it comes to protecting our members' jobs".
+Alun Davies, national officer of the Community Trade Union, which represents the majority of steelworkers, said the union would "not accept redundancies" and added "nothing is off the table when it comes to protecting our members' jobs".

 "British Steel's plan to close the coke ovens could have a catastrophic impact on jobs and steel production at Scunthorpe and the UK as a whole," he added.